planetarysoftware/ISIS_TC/BasePolicies/CONTRIBUTING.md

-# Node.js Community Contributing Guide 1.0
+# ASC Software Organization Community Contributing Guide 1.0

-This document describes a very simple process suitable for most projects in the Node.js ecosystem.
-Projects are encouraged to adopt this whether they are hosted in the Node.js Foundation or not.
+This document describes a very simple process suitable for most projects in the ASC Software Organization ecosystem.
+Projects are encouraged to adopt this whether they are hosted in the ASC Software Organization or not.

 The goal of this document is to create a contribution process that: